Zoey 101: Production difficulties

-Speculation about on-set conflicts began in August 2005, when reports surfaced that Britney Spears confronted Alexa Nikolas and proceeded to scream at her, calling her an "evil little girl" and telling her to "...watch herself or she will never work in this town again!"
+Allegations of conflicts on-set began in August 2005, when reports surfaced that Britney Spears confronted Alexa Nikolas and proceeded to scream at her, calling her an "evil little girl" and telling her to "...watch herself or she will never work in this town again!"
 A representative from the Spears family later confirmed the confrontation, and said that Britney "...felt she was sticking up for her sister."
 Following the confrontation with Spears, Nikolas was brought into a meeting at Nickelodeon on Sunset with Dan Schneider and executives from both Nickelodeon and Viacom, where Nikolas claims she was gaslighted for the duration, prompting her to depart from Nickelodeon after the show's second season.

 In December 2007, Jamie Lynn Spears revealed to OK! magazine that she was three months pregnant, with the father being her boyfriend Casey Aldridge.
 Some parents of viewers were furious, and shortly after they began demanding Nickelodeon not air the fourth season, as they saw it as a bad influence on their children.
 Many parents were upset, unsure of how to discuss the topic with their children.
-In response to the criticism, an episode of Nick News was going to be made surrounding the topic of teen pregnancy, which would have given the network a chance to address the issue with children in a non-fiction setting.
-The television special never came to fruition.
+In response to the criticism, an episode of Nick News was planned to be made surrounding the topic of teen pregnancy, which would have given the network a chance to address the issue with children in a non-fiction setting, but was quietly cancelled.

 In January 2022, Jamie Lynn Spears released her autobiography Things I Should Have Said.
 Spears claimed that Nikolas was a bully, and said that she had no memory of "...ever bullying anyone."
 On January 28, Britney Spears denounced various claims in her sister's book on Instagram, saying "[you're] lying, just like you lied about Alexa Nikolas!"
 Shortly after, Nikolas confirmed that Britney had reached out to apologize for the August 2005 confrontation.
 Christopher Massey contradicted both women, saying "Bullying was not a thing... [there was] definitely no bullying on the set."
 Later in the same year, Nikolas revealed that during her time on set, she additionally stated that she "did not feel safe" around Schneider, alleging that she was pressured to wear revealing clothing, and that he inappropriately responded to her complaints about Spears screaming at her.

 Home media

-Paramount Home Entertainment (under the Nickelodeon label) has released all 4 seasons on DVD in Region 1 (United States only).
-Seasons 2, 3, and 4 are manufacture-on-demand (MOD) releases and are available only through Amazon.com.
+Paramount Home Entertainment released the first season on DVD in Region 1 (United States only).
+Seasons 2, 3, and 4 were released exclusively through Amazon.com's CreateSpace service.
 Alliance Home Entertainment has released the first three seasons on DVD in Canada only.
 Season 3 was released on March 8, 2011.
 In Region 4, Madman Entertainment has released the first two seasons on DVD in Australia.